monpeco/M121-The-MongoDB-Aggregation-Framework/06-aggregation-performance/aggregation-performance.md

 Same thing with `$skip` and `$match`

+**Lecture Notes**
+Note: At 3:05, the two $limit stages will actually coalesce to one limit stage of $limit: 5, not $limit: 15 as displayed in the video.

+You can learn more about aggregation in a sharded cluster by visiting the [Aggregation Pipeline and Sharded Collections section of the MongoDB Manual](https://docs.mongodb.com/manual/core/aggregation-pipeline-sharded-collections/).

 in this lesson we're going to talk about the aggregation pipeline on a chartered cluster specifically we're discuss how